-Can I be honest?
-When Posterlounge contacted me offering me a piece of artwork to review I hesitated.
+When Posterlounge contacted me offering me a piece of artwork to review in honesty I hesitated.
 I always want to bring you as my audience interesting products and gorgeous businesses and as such I don’t have any desire to introduce you to anything that I don’t believe in or love.
-This blog is an extension of me after all, and I consider that I am an honest person which I want to shine through here.
-I do digress slightly, but I felt that it was important to set the scene.
+With art I need to be inspired or moved.
+It needs to spark something in me to get me excited about it and I couldn’t tell from the initial information if this company would do that.

 With this hesitation I took a look at the Posterlounge website.
 For some reason I fully expected to find a few children’s posters and not much more.
 I didn’t.
 In fact, I was blown away.
 Seriously.
 Yes of course as the name of the business suggests the prints can be ordered as posters.
 It doesn’t stop there though.
 There are a variety of alternative materials too, along with different sizes and a huge, super huge in fact, collection of artwork.
 Children’s bedroom, hallway, work space, relaxation room, kitchen or bathroom you could find a piece for them all here.
 Not only that, but you have plenty of choice for each of these spaces at Posterlounge.
 In fact their motto is “art for every wall” and I can see why!
 They have over 100,000 motifs to choose from and I was immediately taken by the options and with the company and knew that you would be excited to learn about them too.